import numpy as np

 - predict(X) for prediction

-Additionally there are methods which are responsible for noisifying and normalizing of the training data, noisify(X) and normalize(X).
-These methods can be a part of regressor instance or can be provided by user when creating a regressor wrapper.
-See example below.
+Additionally, there are methods which are responsible for noisifying and normalizing the training data.
+These can be provided when creating the regressor wrapper through the data_noisifiers and data_normalizers parameters.

-In the example below we use the previous model for Ni/Si/Ni trilayer on a Si substrate.
-Regressor as an optimizer requires a model or modelstack object, thus, we need a preliminary experimental data, which is generated.
-The coordinates array of the preliminary experimental data will be used by regressor wrapper to generate a training data and test data.
+In the example below we use a model for a Ni/Si/Ni trilayer on a Si substrate.
+The regressor requires a model or modelstack object, so we need preliminary experimental data which is generated.
+The coordinates array of the preliminary experimental data will be used by the regressor wrapper to generate training and test data.

 After optimization, the regressor wrapper can be applied to real experimental data for prediction of parameters and further optimization if required.